Creamy Vegan Pumpkin Bean Soup

 - Puree before serving.

-❔ What if I want my soup to have texture?
+What if I want my soup to have texture?

 You can eat this pumpkin bean soup without pureeing it.
 If you eat it this way, it is like a bean stew with chunks of tomatoes.
-The pumpkin broth has a nice rich flavor and the bean soup is delicious this way too.
+The pumpkin broth has a nice, rich flavor, and the bean soup is delicious this way, too.

-🌟 Feeding picky eaters?
+Feeding picky eaters?

-🥣Make this soup creamier
+Make this soup creamier

 A dollop of sour cream is the perfect way to top off this soup.
 You can find vegan sour cream in most big grocery stores or natural foods markets, but I like to save money and use my own homemade vegan sour cream recipe.
+You can also use plain vegan yogurt or vegan heavy cream.

-- Creamy Vegan Butternut Squash Soup
+Creamy Vegan Pumpkin Bean Soup

 - 2 tablespoons olive oil

-- 1 medium onion chopped
+- 1 medium onion , chopped

 - 2 cloves minced garlic